-To this day, I’m not sure I can articulate what drove me to start running, but somewhere around the 10th-15th lap, I committed not to stop.
+To this day, I’m not sure what drove me to start running, but somewhere around the 10th-15th lap, I committed not to stop.
 I was about 9 years old, and it was a hot summer day.
-I had started running laps around our yard because running feels good to a child.
-I would periodically stop and grab a drink of water from the garden hose.
-At a certain point the pursuit of ‘100’ came into focus, and I committed to run until I reached the goal.
-I don’t remember how long it took me, but I’m certain I ran at least a dozen miles that muggy summer day to complete those laps.
+I had started running laps around our yard, periodically stopping to grab a drink of water from the garden hose.
+At a certain point the pursuit of ‘100 laps’ came into focus, and I committed to run until I reached that goal.
+I don’t remember how long it took me, but I’m certain I ran at least a dozen miles that muggy New England afternoon to complete those laps.
 Although it wasn’t effortless, it was blissful – free and unencumbered by worries.
 I simply let my mind turn off and my body carry me.
 There was, in fact, more than a little anxiety and worry under the surface of that little boy’s awareness, as my parent’s marriage failed in front of my eyes.
-My adult eyes can see the psychological/spiritual value I gained from running at that very early age.
+Today, my adult eyes can see the psychological/spiritual value I gained from running at a very early age.

-I didn’t run competitively in high school.
-In fact, running was generally the punishment for failure in the sports I played.
+Growing up, running was generally the punishment for failure in the sports I played.
 Showing up late for practice, missing a goal, or coming in a pound or two heavy at weigh-in resulted in “laps.”
-Ironic, because I enjoyed it!
-My dad often tells stories about times he remembers me heading out into a steamy summer evening for a long run in the dark to work through whatever issue, concern or challenge I was facing during those years.
-It wasn’t a habit or a discipline.
-It’s just what I did to support myself in the process of making sense of my world.
+And still I enjoyed running; my dad still tells stories about times he remembers me heading out into a steamy summer evening for a long run in the dark to work through whatever issue, concern or challenge I was facing.
+It wasn’t a habit or a discipline, it was just what I did to support myself in the process of making sense of my world.

 Adventure and endurance sports quickly became my chosen outlets.
 I was able to focus my energy on a goal, and tangibly meet my desire to measure improvement.
-I competed for a while in adventure races, and after learning to swim, in triathlon.
-At a certain point, in the midst of a busy travel schedule and family life, I realized that maintaining fitness in three sports was beyond my reach, and settled into running as my “outlet.”
+I competed for a while in adventure races, and after learning to swim, in triathlons.
+At a certain point, in the midst of a busy corporate travel schedule and the realities of family life, I settled into running as my “outlet.”

-My first ultra was a gorgeous 50K loop in central Pennsylvania, connecting the Appalachian trail to numerous other steep, technical trails connecting vista after vista.
-I placed well, but I won’t say I felt great at the finish line!
-I had a lot to learn about strategy, nutrition and training.
-Nevertheless, I was hooked!
-In the years since that race, ultra running has become far more than my fitness routine, my hobby or even my community (although the people on any given ultra course at any given time are some of the kindest, humblest human beings you will ever meet!).
-Ultra running is a source of grounding in my chaotic life.
+My first ultra was a gorgeous 50k loop in central Pennsylvania, connecting the Appalachian trail to numerous other steep, technical trails connecting vista after vista.
+In the years since that race, ultra running has become far more than my fitness routine, my hobby or even my community.
+Ultra running is my source of grounding in an otherwise chaotic life.

 I didn’t always have the language to think of it in this way, but a chance encounter on a 100k trail run helped to put it in focus.
 I look forward to the Pine Creek Challenge each fall.
 The race showcases the “Grand Canyon of Pennsylvania”, with its spectacular views, abundant bald eagles, and lush evergreen forests.
 The race is run entirely on a dirt railroad grade, with little elevation change, so the times are faster and the physical impact somewhat less grueling.
 At the starting line that October, it was 40 degrees and raining hard.
-The forecast for the remainder of the day: rain!
-I took off with the front of the pack and eventually settled into my rhythm at around 18 miles into the race.
-Having spent the last hour alone, I caught a glimpse of a runner ahead of me, and began to try to reel him in – not so much to pass him but to have some companionship for a while.
+I took off with the front of the pack and eventually settled into my rhythm around 18 miles into the race.
+Having spent the last hour alone, I caught a glimpse of a runner ahead of me, and began to try to reel him in – not so much to pass him, but to have some companionship for a while.

 As I came up alongside him, he seemed willing to chat and as grateful as I for the opportunity to share a few moments of dialogue.
-Re-creating the conversation will be difficult, as the brain-scrubbing of an ultra-race tends to leave one with a somewhat filtered view of reality!
-But, through the course about 12 miles together, my companion and I shared the following thoughts.
-After chatting about training routines, families, and our demanding jobs, we got into the personal details.
+Re-creating the conversation will be difficult, but after about 12 miles together chatting about training routines, families, and our demanding jobs, we got into the personal details.
 I asked what he did for work.
 After a few qualifications, he said, “I’m a preacher.”
 Having spent several of my own formative years in ministry, a whole new layer of dialogue emerged between us.

-In spite of all it has come to mean to me, I’m not an ultra running evangelist.
-This sport/pursuit is definitely not for everyone.
+In spite of all it has come to mean to me, I’m not an ultra running evangelist; this sport is definitely not for everyone.
 And, I’m happy when anyone is able to run – regardless of the speed or distance – because I believe it’s a powerful expression of connection between mind and body.
 But, there are a select few for whom the discovery of distance running will emerge as a form of salvation, redemption and completion.
 I’m always casually on the lookout for those people.